Slony/trains/README.md

 same distance!

 The purpose of this problem is to help the railroad provide its customers with information about the routes.
-In particular, you will compute the distance along a certain route, the number of different routes between two towns, and the shortest route between two towns.
+In particular, you will compute:

+- the distance along a certain route,
+- the number of different routes between two towns, and
+- the shortest route between two towns.

 ### Input